FrancoFernando/data-structures-and-algorithms/README.md

 # algorithms
-Database of well known algorithms.
+Database of well known algorithms and data structures implemented in Python.

-Algorithms are implemented in different programming languages: c++, C#, Python.
+Algorithms are implemented for learning and didactical purposes.

 Algorithms are divided in categories: